 You'll engage regularly with our Virtual Learning Environment (VLE), where you'll access weekly teaching content as well as further reading and resources.

 The Centre for Medieval Studies is part of a vibrant research community, and you'll be expected to regularly attend the seminars, workshops and research groups that run throughout the year.
-In particular, the termly York Medieval Seminar is given by a distinguished external speaker, giving you a unique opportunity to learn from and engage with the wider academic community.
+In particular, the termly York Medieval Lecture is given by a distinguished external speaker, giving you a unique opportunity to learn from and engage with the wider academic community.

 You'll have access to a wealth of resources including the Minster Library and Archives, the King's Manor Library and the Borthwick Institute for Archives.